RobertExley/Glizzy-FF-2024-Dashboard/README.md

 # Glizzy-FF-2024-Dashboard

-To open host the dashboard locally, input the following into Powershell.
+To host the dashboard locally, input the following into Powershell.
 1. Navigate to the correct file directory first (in my case): cd C:\Users\hoon\Desktop
 2. python -m streamlit run fantasy_dashboard.py